 4. FlowForma

-Best for: Compliance and operations teams in healthcare, financial services, insurance and manufacturing that need audit-ready risk workflows within the MS 365 ecosystem.
+Best for: Compliance and Operations teams that need audit-ready workflows within the MS 365 ecosystem and Chief Information Security Officers looking to manage vendor risk.

 .webp?width=1600&height=766&name=flowforma%20process%20automation%20(1).webp)